 Recommended: Guide to Buying, Selling, and Updating Your Home

 If you’re in the market for a tiny house, you may need to think beyond traditional mortgages.
-Personal loans, unlocking the equity in an existing home, and other forms of financing can set you on your way to owning the tiny house of your dreams.
+Home equity, HELOC, and personal loans, among other options, may be available forms of financing that can set you on your way to owning the tiny house of your dreams.

 SoFi Loan Products